resten1497/christmas_tree/readme.md

 ---
 # 🎄

-Now that we can't all get together and make a Christmas tree, We can make a Christmas tree by texting.
+we can't all get together and make a Christmas tree,
+We can make a Christmas tree by texting.

 **A project to create and share Christmas trees in all languages.**